Security Advisories

 False Positive The scanner reports the CVE but the installed version already includes the fix, or a PURL classifier mismatch triggers the finding.

-Under Investigation The vulnerability is confirmed present.
+Under Review The vulnerability is confirmed present.
 A fix is being assessed or developed.

-• Development Life-cycle — third-party component update policy, malware scanning, and release security practices
+• Secure Development — third-party component policy, malware scanning, and integrity verification

 Per-product security fix release notes: